I RESPOND TO YOUR COMMENTS (part 2)

 Transcript of the video

-Hello to all of you.
-I hope you are well and ready for another round of responses to your comments on expressions in French.
+Hello everyone.
+I hope you're all well and ready for another round of responses to your comments about expressions in French.

 Before you start, remember to activate the French subtitles.
 It will help you understand and remember the video better.